npave/learn_programming_list/README.md

 ![Deployment diagram](images/Resource-website-digrams.png)

-### How to run project
+### How to use this code

 The main file of this project is _resources_center.py_.

-To run this project you need to launch a terminal Windows (command prompt for Windows users) and then navigate to the project directory.
-From there you can run the command _python resources_center.py_ and that will execute the code within the python file.
-'''
+To run this project you need to open a terminal and then navigate to the project directory.
+From there you can run the command `python resources_center.py` this will generate the file _learning\_programming.html_ that you can open in your browser to see all the resources.